 Pier 8, The Quays, Salford M50 3AZ

-Quite possibly the most beautiful building in Manchester, the John Ryland’s is probably enough to give even a Ghostbuster the shivers.
-Once inside you will find a library containing a dazzling array of rare books and manuscripts dating from the beginning of human history it seems – most famous of which are the papyrus fragments containing some of the earliest depictions of bible stories.
-Just don’t try and find the new Dan Brown novel in here you savage.
+Quite possibly the most beautiful building in Manchester, the John Rylands is probably enough to give even a Ghostbuster the shivers.
+Once inside you will find a library containing a dazzling array of rare books and manuscripts dating from the beginning of human history it seems – most famous of which is the papyrus fragments containing some of the earliest depictions of bible stories.

 Open 10am – 5pm Tuesday – Saturday, Sunday and Monday 12pm – 5pm